microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

 ## Learning Goals

-After completing this lesson you will be able to:
+By the end of this lesson, you will be able to:

 - Explain the purpose of using function calling.
 - Setup Function Call using the Azure OpenAI Service.